Perspectives on QCD, Topology and the Strong CP Problem: Chiral symmetry and the U(1) problem

 \subsection{Instantons in QCD and the $U(1)$ problem}

 The resolution of the $U(1)_A$ problem via the {'}t~Hooft effective interaction is conceptually and technically independent of the value of the $\theta$ parameter.
 The $U(1)_A$ problem concerns the absence of an additional light pseudoscalar Goldstone boson associated with the axial $U(1)_A$ symmetry that is present at the classical level of massless QCD.
 Its resolution relies on the fact that $U(1)_A$, as stated above, is not a true symmetry of the quantum theory.
 It is explicitly broken by the axial anomaly, which manifests itself through the non-invariance of the fermion measure under axial rotations.
 In the semiclassical picture, this anomaly is most transparently exhibited by gauge-field configurations with nonzero topological charge, such as instantons \citep{SchaferShuryak1998}, for which the Dirac operator possesses exact chiral zero modes as dictated by the index theorem.
 Upon integrating out the fermions in such a background, these zero modes lead to an effective multi-fermion interaction, the so-called {'t}~Hooft vertex, involving $2N_f$ fermion fields and carrying nonzero axial charge \citep{Belavin1975, tHooft1976}.
-This interaction explicitly violates $U(1)_A$ while preserving the non-anomalous chiral and vector symmetries, thereby lifting the would-be Goldstone boson and providing a dynamical explanation for the large mass of the $\eta'$ meson.
-Crucially, this entire mechanism operates already at $\theta = 0$.
-The $\theta$ parameter enters only as an overall phase factor $e^{i\theta Q}$ multiplying the contribution of a gauge-field configuration with topological charge $Q$ in the path integral.
-At $\theta = 0$, this phase is unity, and the anomalous breaking of $U(1)_A$ induced by the fermion zero modes and encoded in the {'t}~Hooft vertex remains fully operative.
-A nonzero $\theta$ merely introduces relative CP-violating phases between contributions of configurations with different $Q$, but it does not affect the existence, structure, or symmetry-breaking pattern of the {'t}~Hooft interaction itself.
-Thus, while both the $U(1)_A$ anomaly and the $\theta$ term involve the operator $F\tilde F$, they play fundamentally different roles: the former governs the non-conservation of the axial current and the absence of an additional Goldstone mode, whereas the latter parameterizes $CP$ violation associated with global topological properties of gauge fields.
-The resolution of the $U(1)_A$ problem therefore does not rely on, nor require, $\theta \neq 0$, and remains entirely intact in a CP-conserving theory with $\theta = 0$.
+This interaction explicitly violates $U(1)_A$ while preserving the non-anomalous chiral and vector symmetries, thereby lifting the would-be Goldstone boson and providing a dynamical explanation for the large mass of the $\eta'$ meson through the Witten-Veneziano formula \cite{Witten:1979vv,Veneziano:1979ec} discussed in Appendix~\ref{Sec:etaprime_mass}.